Climate change

 Reducing our greenhouse gas emissions (GHG)

-We believe it's important to set our sights high to help keep global warming below 1.5°CWe're working to reduce our emissions to net Zero.
+We believe it's important to set our sights high to help keep global warming below 1.5°C. We're working to manage our carbons emissions supporting the UK's net zero goal.

 For over 30 years, we’ve been on a journey to manage and reduce our carbon emissions.
-Our net market based emissions were 350.4ktCO2e in 2023/2024.
+Our net market based emissions were 347.4ktCO2e in 2024/2025.
 Emission reduction activities include:

 We’ve been producing sustainable energy at Mogden sewage treatment works since 1930s.
-In 2023, we completed our latest biomethane plant at Mogden.
-It will export biomethane into the gas grid to substitute fossil fuel Natural Gas.
-This is the equivalent to providing the heating and cooking requirements of over 4,000 homes.
+In AMP7 we delivered two biomethane Gas to Grid facilities in London.
+They convert biogas into biomethane to inject into the gas grid.
+These installations provide the equivalent of the cooking and heating requirement of over 7,000 homes.